Clone trooper: Captain Gregor

 Captain Gregor, CC-5576-39, is the former leader of Foxtrot Group, an elite commando unit within the Special Operations Brigade of the Grand Army of the Republic, attached in direct support to the 212th Attack Battalion.
 He is introduced in the season five episode "Missing in Action"—suffering amnesia and living on the distant planet Abafar, where a stranded D-Squad—a Republic covert-ops unit consisting of droids looking for a Separatist decoding chip—discovers him working as a dishwasher in a diner.
 It is revealed that he lost his memories and sense of identity after a shuttle crash during the devastating Battle of Sarrish.
 He was rescued by his employer, who keeps Gregor's true identity from him to prevent him from leaving, but Gregor is able to regain his sense of duty and his armor to help the Republic.
 Gregor holds off Separatist droids to allow the Republic mission to escape, and despite his promise to make his way home, he is seemingly killed in an explosion of rhydonium.
+He later appears in Star Wars, the Bad Batch where he has run away from the Empire.
+The Bad Batch is asked by Rex to rescue him, and they obey.
+He is rescued and taken to CID while the Bad Batch goes to rescue Hunter.
 He later appears in the Rebels television series, set fourteen years after Revenge of the Sith.
 He is revealed to have removed his inhibitor chip, preventing him from carrying out Order 66.
 Now a much older man because of his accelerated aging, he lives on the wasteland planet Seelos and hunts worm-like joopa with Captain Rex (CT-7567) and Commander Wolffe (CT-3636).
 Sometime after the Clone Wars, he suffered a brain injury, causing him to suffer brief periods of apparent insanity.
 When the Spectres, a team of rebels from the planet Lothal, arrive on Seelos to ask for help, Gregor initially declines, but eventually assists them in fending off an Imperial attack after Wolffe inadvertently exposes them to the Empire.
 He later took part in a final battle to free Lothal from Imperial control, where he was fatally wounded by an Imperial technician.

 Gregor's commando armor bears yellow markings and an off-white camouflage pattern, and his helmet is adorned with hash-marks modeled after those on Gerry Cheevers' hockey mask.